-Thomas and Tonya Clem, the founders of Metro Atlanta Chess Partners, Inc. (MACP), believe the game of chess is an excellent teaching and learning tool for fostering clarity that helps encourage youth to succeed; and is an avenue where underserved youth can be recognized on a national platform through tournament competition.
+Metro Atlanta Chess Partners, Inc. (MACP) is a 501 (c) 3 organization founded by Thomas and Tonya Clem in 2015 believe the game of chess is an excellent teaching and learning tool for fostering clarity that helps encourage youth to succeed.
 Thomas and Tonya have a desire to see their four children succeed academically and this is also a driving force in their introducing to and teaching other children the game of chess.
 Both Thomas and Tonya have observed in their four children, how learning the fundamentals of chess have improved their verbal communications and self-discipline.
 All of their children regularly play the game of chess and compete in tournaments.

 Thomas Clem, CEO of MACP, is uniquely qualified to teach underserved youth having both lived and worked at Carrie Steele Pitts for 10 years as a residential counselor to children who have experienced some of life’s most difficult challenges and whose behavioral patterns were poor.
 Thomas has a personal understanding of the rebellion witnessed in many of today’s youth having rebelled in his young years due to hard circumstances of his own.